sumitraj716/Rain_detection_system_endsem/README.md

 # 🌧️ Rain Detection System using ESP32

 A smart **Rain Detection System** built using the **ESP32 microcontroller**, designed to detect rain and respond with automation using a servo motor and LED indicators.
-The system includes a **real-time web dashboard** built with HTML, CSS, JavaScript, and Bootstrap to monitor weather status and control devices remotely.
+The system includes a **real-time web dashboard** built with HTML, CSS and JavaScript to monitor weather status and control devices remotely.

 ---